 - Set up your Business Phone System

-There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your staffing company.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 Exploring your options?
 Check out other small business ideas.

 STEP 1: Plan your business

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are:

 - What are the startup and ongoing costs?